rcmzyldz/javascript-1-homework/week-2/jsinfo-loops.md

 The check for num <= 100 – that is, the entered value is still not greater than 100.
 The check && num is false when num is null or a empty string.
 Then the while loop stops too.
 P.S.
 If num is null then num <= 100 is true, so without the 2nd check the loop wouldn’t stop if the user clicks CANCEL.
 Both checks are required.

+>7

+An integer number greater than 1 is called a prime if it cannot be divided without a remainder by anything except 1 and itself.

+In other words, n > 1 is a prime if it can’t be evenly divided by anything except 1 and n.

+For example, 5 is a prime, because it cannot be divided without a remainder by 2, 3 and 4.

+Write the code which outputs prime numbers in the interval from 2 to n.

+For n = 10 the result will be 2,3,5,7.

+P.S.
+The code should work for any n, not be hard-tuned for any fixed value.

+SOLUTION: